zorgick/lerna-bootstrap/README.md

 `yarn create` with a necessary command.
 For ex.,
 `yarn create react-app modules/<packageName> --template typescript`

+# Typescript configuration
+- Separate configs are used
+  - One for transpiling ts code into js (tsconfig.build.json)
+  - Another for seamless navigation across whole monorepo (tsconfig.json)

 # GIT Code of conduct

 This monorepo has hooks enabled and tuned.
 There are currently these hooks: